godot-escoria/escoria-demo-game/doc/esc_reference.md

 ```

 - `set_state object state`
   Changes the state of an object, and executes the state animation if present.
+The command can be used to change the appearance of an item or a player character.

+When used on a player object, the command is used to dress the player in a costume identified by the state parameter.
+An `AnimationPlayer` with the given parameter should be a child of the player node, although one named "animation" is always the fallback when trying set a missing costume.

+Items can also change state by playing animations from an `AnimationPlayer` named "animation".
+The `AnimationPlayer` is typically used to change the texture of a `Sprite` node, but it's also possible to add additional tracks for changing the tooltip and other properties of the item scene.
+By using keyframes and looping, any given state can also use multiple textures to bring more life to the item.

 - `say object text [type] [avatar]`
   Runs the specified string as a dialog said by the object.
 Blocks execution until the dialog finishes playing.
 Optional parameters: